cloudnative-pg/cloudnative-pg/docs/src/benchmarking.md

 ### pgbench

-The kubectl plugin command `pgbench` executes a user-defined pgbench job on an existing Postgres Cluster.
+The kubectl CNPG plugin command `pgbench` executes a user-defined pgbench job on an existing Postgres Cluster.
-The command also accepts the `--dry-run` command, this will output the job manifest without applying it.
+The command also accepts the `--dry-run` flag, this will output the job manifest without applying it.

 Example usage:
 ```shell